What a great year for music, despite the pain. Or maybe, it was because of the pain?

 Not the most eccentric from Wayne Coyne (though that is all relative), but an album which captures the mood of 2020 better than most.
 Clever writing, and typically psych-influenced tunes.
 I think this return to form might be destined to settle amongst their career top three.

-Joyous, inventive, jazzy.
-Yet melancholy and thought provoking R&B. How can any band get all that in one album – and then do it again with another 2020 release, Untitled (Black Is)?
+Joyous and angry, yet melancholy and thought provoking.
+R&B meets jazz.
+How can any band get all that in one album – and then do it again with another 2020 release, Untitled (Black Is)?
 That album should also be in the top ten, but I wanted to be fair to other artists …

 Not many comments needed.
 A mature electro-metal-pop-classic.